 2. The link says "page not found" or "expired"

 This usually means the host deleted the recording or changed the sharing permissions.
-Contact them and request a new share link.
+It can also happen if the host set an expiry date on the link.
+Contact them and request a new share link, or ask them to remove the expiry date.

 3. The video won't play after downloading